Rare but beautiful: The art of snow

 (L) Gustave Caillebotte, View of Rooftops (Snow Effect) (1878-79) (R) Berthe Morisot, Winter; Woman with a Muff (1880)

-The winter scenes painted by Claude Monet, Alfred Sisley, Camille Pissarro, and their counterparts deliver a masterclass in how to depict snow imbued with reflected color.
+Winter scenes by Claude Monet, Alfred Sisley, Camille Pissarro, and their fellow painters offer a masterclass in how to depict snow imbued with reflected light and color.

 If the sky is blue, that blue must show up in the snow.
 In the morning, there is also green and yellow in the sky and these colors must also show up.
 In the evening, red and yellow are in the sky and must be reflected in the snow.